Art, Industry & Collaboration

 We are looking at new ways of animating and sharing our building across the fullest range of artforms, so we’d like to hear from you if you are a professional artist, creator, curator, theatre-maker or cultural institution looking for an extraordinary London home for an exhibition idea, and a real creative partnership.

-Our 2021 Exhibition Report illustrates the breadth of the programme and cites the success and impact of our nine exhibitions so far.
+Our 2020 Exhibition Report illustrates the breadth of the programme and cites the success and impact of the first nine of our exhibitions.

 The programme is overseen by a high-profile advisory board with a broad-range of experience.